Portfolio Risk Management & Hedging Philosophy

 ACM uses ITB put options as its primary hedge for the 33.33% homebuilder and land segment — covering DHI, PHM, TOL, and FOR.
 Rather than shorting individual builder stocks — which would require maintaining margin, paying borrow costs on potentially hard-to-borrow shares, and exposing the fund to unlimited upside risk — ITB puts allow ACM to purchase defined-risk protection on the entire sector in a single, liquid transaction.

 The primary risk in ITB puts is premium decay — options lose time value daily even if ITB moves sideways, and a put purchased in anticipation of a downturn that does not materialize within the expiration window will expire worthless.
-ACM manages this through disciplined trigger criteria: ITB puts are only initiated when at least two Tier 1 risk indicators are simultaneously active, and the fund never exceeds 1.5% of NAV in annual option premium budget for this instrument.
-The secondary risk is tracking error — ITB is cap-weighted and dominated by the largest builders, so a decline concentrated in smaller builders or in FOR specifically may not be fully offset.
+ACM manages this through disciplined trigger criteria: ITB puts are only initiated at Tier 2 (two or more Tier 1 conditions simultaneously active), never at Tier 1 alone, ensuring the entry threshold is meaningfully elevated above background noise.
+The annual premium budget is capped at 1.5% of NAV regardless of conviction level.

 REZ is the iShares Residential & Multisector Real Estate ETF, managed by BlackRock.
 It tracks the FTSE Nareit All Residential Capped Index and holds a diversified portfolio of residential real estate investment trusts including apartment REITs (Equity Residential, AvalonBay, Mid-America Apartment), single-family rental REITs (Invitation Homes, American Homes 4 Rent), manufactured housing REITs (Sun Communities, Equity LifeStyle), and other residential property types.
 REZ is a highly targeted proxy for exactly the REIT names ACM holds — EQR, AMH, MAA, and SUI all appear as significant positions in REZ's portfolio.